CLI Usage

 --file

-To use a definition file named something other than
+Specifies the execution environment file.
+To use a file other than the default:

 --galaxy-keyring